 Luggage gets lost, it’s a fact of life.
 You can help the airlines do a better job by making sure all luggage is clearly marked with a tag and not only your email address but a mobile phone number.
 Remove any old airline tags with airport codes.
 Take photos of your luggage before departure.
 I also pack a change of clothes (and extra underwear) for everyone in our carry-on bags.
 If the luggage is delayed (or someone has an accident on the flight), you know you can at least get one day of clean items!

-2017, for us, was full traveling during bad weather.
+2017, for us, was full of traveling during bad weather.
 It was a frustrating experience, and another one that was/is completely out of our control.
 One thing I learned from the experience was to give myself an extra day on each trip.
 We tend to do extended weekends or short getaways because my husband hates to miss work, but the reality is when we only have 3-4 days in a city, having 1-2 days of bad weather can ruin the entire trip!

 If bad weather gives you pre-travel anxiety, check out the local rain and temperature averages BEFORE booking your trip.
 Research rainy seasons and hurricane seasons.
 Knowing what to expect before forking over your money or setting an itinerary can help quelch vacation nerves.
 While rates in the Caribbean and Mexico are drastically lower during hurricane season, imagine how you’d feel if your plans were changed or your trip was interrupted.